Percival712/PortfolioDAProjects/Covid-19 Data Exploration Project/README.md

 # Covid-19 Data Exploration Project
-This project analyzes COVID-19 data from January 2020 to July 2023.
-Basic to advanced SQL queries are run to answer questions and identify trends throughout the pandemic.
-Once the data exploration in SQL is complete, the queries from SQL are used to create data visualizations in Tableau. **View my Visualizations** [here](https://public.tableau.com/app/profile/giankarlo.alvarado/viz/Covid-19ProjectVizualizations/Dashboard1)
+This project explores COVID-19 data, specifically information on deaths and vaccinations over the course of January 2020 to July 2023.
+It involves performing a range of SQL queries, from basic to advanced, to identify patterns and trends throughout the COVID-19 timeline.
+Once the data exploration is concluded in SQL, these queries are utilized to generate data visualizations using Tableau. **View my Visualizations** [here](https://public.tableau.com/app/profile/giankarlo.alvarado/viz/Covid-19ProjectVizualizations/Dashboard1)

 ![image](https://github.com/Percival712/PortfolioProjects/assets/132723218/aa62a250-a9e3-4998-8465-d560bfbbda6e)